Skip to Content

 close up of finished cajun chicken dish ready to be eaten

-Another great tasting all in one traybake is our Cajun Chicken Traybake.
+Another great tasting all in one traybake is my Cajun Chicken Traybake.
 Spicy chicken is roasted in the oven will all the veggies, including some baby potatoes.
 Just add the tomatoes 10 minutes before the end of the cook for a great tasting meal in one tray.

 Do I need any special equipment?